Preconditioning for Accelerated Gradient Descent Optimization and Regularization: Understanding Adaptive Learning Rate

-It is well known that one way for a matrix to become ill-conditioned is its rows (or columns) have unbalanced scaling in norm.
-This can be fixed by simply scaling its rows (or columns) to have similar magnitudes.
+It is well known that one way for a matrix to become ill-conditioned is that its rows (or columns) have unbalanced scaling in norm.
+For example, if $a_i^T$ denotes the $i$-th row of a matrix $A\in \mathbb{R}^{m\times n }$ and if the rows are orthogonal to each other, then

+where $D_A ={\rm diag}\{\|a_1\|, \cdots, \|a_m\|\}$ and $Q$ has orthonormal rows (i.e. $Q Q^T=I$).
+If the rows are not mutually orthogonal, then the condition number also depends on how close they are to being linearly dependent.
+The ill-conditioning due to unbalanced scaling can be fixed by simply scaling its rows (or columns) to have the same norm, i.e. a diagonal preconditioner, as shown in the following theorem.